wavemaker/docs/learn/on-premise/gcp/launching-instances-in-gcp.md

 ### Create a firewall rule for Platform Instance

-Applies for access from the Studio Workspace Instance/App Deployment Instance
+Applies for access from the StudioWorkspace Instance / AppDeployment Instance

 - Provide basic details name and network details for firewall.